-In February 2024, the NSW Government with the NSW Coalition of Aboriginal Peak Organisations (NSW CAPO) and Local Government NSW made commitments to the Closing the Gap agreement, supporting Priority Reforms enabled by specific socioeconomic outcome targets in New South Wales.
-As such, priority reform 5 focuses on employment, business growth and economic prosperity for Aboriginal peoples.
+In February 2024, the NSW Government with the NSW Coalition of Aboriginal Peak Organisations (NSW CAPO) and Local Government NSW made commitments to the National Agreement on Closing the Gap, supporting Priority Reforms enabled by specific socio-economic outcome targets in New South Wales.
+This Program will contribute to the achievement of the targets related to providing employment and education opportunities.

-Representation parity for Aboriginal peoples is a focus of this program.
-Through nationally accredited pathways training that is intended to contribute to career development and progression and as a result lead to increased career outcomes for Aboriginal peoples.
+Representation parity for Aboriginal peoples is a focus of this Program.
+Participation in nationally accredited pathways training that is intended to contribute to career development and progression will lead to increased career outcomes for Aboriginal peoples.

-A criteria has been developed to guide organisations on the Employment of Aboriginal peoples in NSW under the Program (Appendix G).
+Guidelines have been developed to guide organisations on the Employment of Aboriginal peoples in NSW under the Program (Appendix G).